MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 6. On the **adatum.com** blade, review the information necessary to perform verification of the Azure AD domain name and then select **Delete** twice.

     >**Note**: You will not be able to complete the validation process because you do not own the **adatum.com** DNS domain name.
-This will not prevent you from synchronizing the **adatum.com** AD DS domain with the Azure AD tenant.
-You will use for this purpose the initial DNS name of the Azure AD tenant (the name ending with the **onmicrosoft.com** suffix), which you identified in the previous task.
-However, keep in mind that, as a result, the DNS domain name of the AD DS domain and the DNS name of the Azure AD tenant will differ.
-This means that Adatum users will need to use different names when signing in to the AD DS domain and when signing in to Azure AD tenant.
+This will not prevent you from synchronizing the **adatum.com** Microsoft Entra Domain Services domain with the Microsoft Entra tenant.
+You will use for this purpose the initial DNS name of the Microsoft Entra tenant (the name ending with the **onmicrosoft.com** suffix), which you identified in the previous task.
+However, keep in mind that, as a result, the DNS domain name of the Microsoft Entra Domain Services domain and the DNS name of the Microsoft Entra tenant will differ.
+This means that Adatum users will need to use different names when signing in to the Microsoft Entra Domain Services domain and when signing in to Microsoft Entra tenant.

 #### Task 3: Create an Azure AD user with the Global Administrator role

 In this task, you will add a new Azure AD user and assign them to the Global Administrator role.

-1. On the **AdatumSync** Azure AD tenant blade, in the **Manage** section, click **Users**.
+1. On the **AdatumSync** Microsoft Entra tenant blade, in the **Manage** section, click **Users**.

 2. On the **Users | All users** blade, click **+ New User** and then **Create new user**.